SR-22 Insurance in Texas: Requirements and Overview

 Common situations that may lead to an SR-22 requirement include:

-• Driving without required insurance
+• Driving without required insurance coverage

-• Certain license suspensions
+• Certain license suspensions or revocations

-• Serious traffic violations
+• Accumulation of serious traffic violations

 • Court-ordered financial responsibility compliance